 | Last updated

-A date for The Witcher season two has only just been announced, but that hasn't stopped fans wondering whether there's going to be a season three.
-And good news - it looks like something is being written, but with a condition attached, according to one of the showrunners.
+A date for The Witcher season two has now been announced and fans are already wondering whether there's going to be a third season.
+It looks like something is being written, but with a condition attached, according to one of the showrunners.

 Not officially, but there's some evidence it's already in the works.
 In October, a The Witcher fan site reported that a third season of The Witcher had appeared on the Writers Guild of America's website.
 This is the biggest clue yet that Netflix has already greenlit the third season before the second has aired.

-And since then, sources close to the show have told Redian Intelligence that writing has started for the third season.
+But sources close to the show have told Redanian Intelligence that writing has started for the third season.

 And if you wanted more evidence that the third season is in the making, back in n December, the NetflixGeekd Twitter account tweeted a photo of what looks to be the (spoiler warning) final page of the script for season two and said: